 Doctor of Philosophy in Theoretical and Applied Mechanics

 A Message from Professor Taher Saif, Associate Head for Graduate Programs

-The MechSE department offers world-class graduate-level engineering education and research opportunities in both Mechanical Engineering and Theoretical and Applied Mechanics.
-As part of the College of Engineering— consistently ranked among the top five in the world—the department has earned a reputation as one of the best programs in the nation.
-MechSE graduates go on to top research positions in academia, industry, and government labs.
-Our students are future leaders and innovators.
+The Department of Mechanical Science and Engineering at Illinois offers world-class graduate-level engineering education and research opportunities in both Mechanical Engineering and Theoretical and Applied Mechanics.
+As part of the College of Engineering at Illinois— consistently ranked among the top ten in the world—the department has earned a reputation as one of the best programs in the United States.
+MechSE graduate students are outstanding scholars and researchers from all over the world; they are future leaders and innovators and go on to become leaders in academia, industry, and government labs.

 Edward William and Jane Marr Gutgsell Professor